PaperMC/docs/docs/velocity/admin/reference/comparison.md

 to BungeeCord and have plugins retain the same behavior is minimal.

 Suppose you have play a video game published by Company A. It runs on an operating system made by Company B.
-One day, Company B releases a new version of ther operating system, and you upgrade to it, only to recoil in horror as that video game no longer works.
+One day, Company B releases a new version of their operating system, and you upgrade to it, only to recoil in horror as that video game no longer works.
 (Worse, Studio A might be out of business at that point, so no patch is forthcoming.)
 Who do you blame, Company A for producing a defective product, or Company B for breaking the game?
 [This isn't a hypothetical](https://devblogs.microsoft.com/oldnewthing/20110131-00/?p=11633).